zenoconorart/assdestroyed/README.md

 # Emoji Asteroids

-A small playable asteroids game that uses emoji icons for the ship, bullets and asteroids.
+A small playable asteroids game where the ship, bullets and asteroids are represented with emoji icons: 🍆 for the ship, 💦 for bullets and 🍑 for asteroids.

 ## Running